EnableX/One-to-One-Video-Chat-With-Canvas-Webrtc-Application-Sample-for-iOS/README.md

-# 1-to-1 RTC: A Sample iOS App with EnableX iOS Toolkit
+# Building a 1-to-1 RTC iOS App with EnableX iOS Toolkit: A Comprehensive Guide

-The sample iOS App demonstrates the use of [EnableX platform Server APIs](https://www.enablex.io/developer/video-api/server-api) and [iOS Toolkit](https://www.enablex.io/developer/video-api/client-api/ios-toolkit/) to build 1-to-1 RTC (Real-Time Communication) Application.
+The sample iOS App demonstrates the use of EnableX platform Video APIs and iOS Toolkit to build 1-to-1 RTC (Real-Time Communication) Application.
 It allows developers to ramp up on app development by hosting on their own devices.

+Key Features

+Virtual Room Creation: Get up and running with REST calls that generate virtual rooms hosted on the EnableX platform.
-This App creates a virtual Room on the fly  hosted on the Enablex platform using REST calls and uses the Room credentials (i.e. Room Id) to connect to the virtual Room as a Moderator or Participant using a mobile client.
+Room Credentials: Utilize room IDs to connect to your virtual space as either a Moderator or Participant using a mobile client.
 The same Room credentials can be shared with others to join the same virtual Room to carry out an RTC (Real-Time Communication) session.

+Interactive Canvas: Experiment with real-time canvas functionalities to enhance your application's user experience.

 > EnableX Developer Center: https://developer.enablex.io/

 ## 1. How to get started